-The Company owns 100% of the Moss Mine project.
-The Moss Mine Project area is located approximately 15 km by road to the east of Bullhead City, in the historically significant Oatman Mining District of Mohave County Arizona.
+The Company owns 100% of the Moss Mine Project which is located approximately 15 km by road to the east of Bullhead City, in the historically significant Oatman Mining District of Mohave County Arizona.
 It comprises a total area of 4,030.8 hectares of mining claims and leases centered on the approximate location of a historical headframe associated with limited historical underground mine workings that exploited the Moss Vein.
 The target mineralization is contained within a central area of 15 patented lode claims over 102.8 hectares.

-The key strategic priorities for the Company are to fully finance the construction of the mine, complete construction of the Moss Mine Project and obtain all necessary permits which are required to advance the Moss Mine project towards commercial production.
+The key strategic priorities for the Company are to fully finance the construction of the Moss Mine, complete construction and enter commercial production.